 The shape of our neck is one of a “bottle neck” which separates our heart and our mind.
 The energy of Vishuddha Chakra located in our throat and neck is one of truth and honesty.
 We can experience pain in our necks and shoulders when we withhold the truth, from ourselves and from others.

 I once had a client with significant shoulder pain.
 He had done all of the diagnoses of western medicine with no results, and had sought me out for regular bodywork.
 As we started to unravel his physical holding, he realized he was holding too much in his metaphorical “backpack” and named these to me.
 One of these was an increasing sense of suffering in his marriage.
 Within 6 months he and his wife had come to the truth together that they we no longer compatible.
 His body changed dramatically, his pain dissipated, and over the next few years, he found a satisfying, adventurous job and a true love he could be completely honest with.

 Start to notice when you hold back something you are drawn to stay, and notice where the source of that fear is within you.
 Is it something you were taught?
 Does it come from a place of shame?
 Are you trying to protect someones feelings?
 Is there a theme amongst the things you hold back?
 Can you say what you need from a place of connection, rather than separation?
 The yogis teach us so much about watching our mind, and the cyclical pattens we get trapped in.
 A regular yoga and meditation practice can be immensely supportive in you identifying and speaking your truth, and, as a result, reducing the stress and pain in your neck and shoulders.

 I hope you have found the information in this article helpful and practical!
-Join my workshop on Yoga for Healthy Neck and Shoulders on Saturday, April 21st from 1:00-3:30 pm to learn more movement medicine, anatomy nerd facts and yogic techniques to dispel stress, tension and pain.
+Join my workshop on Yoga for Healthy Neck and Shoulders and learn more movement medicine, anatomy nerd facts and yogic techniques to dispel stress, tension and pain.